 About the Author:

-Porsha M. Allen received her MFA from Queens University of Charlotte.
-Her work has appeared and is forthcoming in Scene & Heard Journal, Apricity Press, Obsidian and Scalawag Magazine.
+Porsha Monique Allen received her MFA from Queens University of Charlotte.
+Her work has appeared and is forthcoming in Scene & Heard Journal, Apricity Press, Obsidian, and Scalawag Magazine.
 Porsha was selected as a semi-finalist for the Naugatuck River Review’s 12th Annual Narrative Poetry Contest.